centreon/centreon-documentation/versioned_docs/version-22.10/health/centreon-agent.md

 Helios can be used to monitor servers that operate an On-Premise Centreon service (Central, Remote Server, Poller, Map, etc.).

-The data is sent to the Centreon Cloud Platform.
+The data is sent to the Centreon SaaS platform.
 No personal data is collected.

 > Although the following procedure and the Helios configuration files in general allow for some customization, we strongly advise you to leave the filenames etc. as shown here.

 ## Requirements

-- In order for the metrics to reach the Centreon Cloud Platform (where the monitoring of the monitoring is done), Helios must be able to access our public endpoint at the following URL:
+- In order for the metrics to reach the Centreon SaaS platform (where the monitoring of the monitoring is done), Helios must be able to access our public endpoint at the following URL:

     ```https://api.a.prod.mycentreon.com/v1/observability``` (port 443)